-The overall benefits of viral suppression and improved immune function as a result of effective antiretroviral therapy (ART) far outweigh the risks associated with the adverse effects of some antiretroviral (ARV) drugs.
-However, adverse effects have been reported with the use of all ARV drugs and, in the earlier era of combination ART, adverse effects were among the most common reasons for switching or discontinuing therapy and for medication nonadherence.1 Fortunately, newer ARV regimens are associated with fewer serious and intolerable adverse effects than regimens used in the past.
-Generally, less than 10% of ART-naive patients enrolled in randomized trials have treatment-limiting adverse events.
+Adverse effects have been reported with all ARV drugs and, in the earlier era of combination ART, adverse effects were among the most common reasons for switching or discontinuing therapy and for medication nonadherence.1 Fortunately, newer ARV regimens are associated with fewer serious and intolerable adverse effects than regimens used in the past.
+Generally, less than 10% of ART-naive patients enrolled in randomized trials experience treatment-limiting adverse events.
 However, the long-term complications of ART can be underestimated, because most clinical trials use highly specific inclusion criteria when enrolling participants and the duration of participant follow-up is relatively short.
-As ART is now recommended for all patients regardless of CD4 T lymphocyte (CD4) cell count, and because therapy has to be continued indefinitely, the focus of patient management has evolved from identifying and managing early ARV-related toxicities to individualizing therapy to avoid long-term adverse effects such as bone or renal toxicity, dyslipidemia, insulin resistance, or accelerated cardiovascular disease.
+As ART is now recommended for all patients regardless of CD4 cell count, and because therapy must be continued indefinitely, the focus of patient management has evolved from identifying and managing early ARV-related toxicities to individualizing therapy to avoid long-term adverse effects, including diabetes, accelerated vascular disease, kidney dysfunction, and bone loss.
 To achieve sustained viral suppression over a lifetime, both long-term and short-term ART toxicities must be anticipated and overcome.
 The clinician must consider potential adverse effects when selecting an ARV regimen, as well as the individual patient’s comorbidities, concomitant medications, and prior history of drug intolerances.

 Several factors may predispose individuals to adverse effects of ARV medications, such as:

-- Comorbid conditions that increase the risk of or exacerbate adverse effects (e.g., alcoholism or coinfection with viral hepatitis2,3 may increase the risk of hepatotoxicity; psychiatric disorders may be exacerbated by efavirenz [EFV], rilpivirine [RPV], and, infrequently, by integrase strand transfer inhibitors [INSTIs];4,5 and borderline or mild renal dysfunction increases the risk of nephrotoxicity from tenofovir disoproxil fumarate [TDF])
+- Comorbid conditions that increase the risk of or exacerbate adverse effects.
+For example, underlying liver disease from alcohol use, co-infection with viral hepatitis, and/or liver steatosis2,3 may increase the risk of hepatotoxicity when drugs such as efavirenz (EFV) or protease inhibitors are used; psychiatric disorders may be exacerbated by EFV, rilpivirine, and, infrequently, by integrase strand transfer inhibitors;4,5 and borderline or mild renal dysfunction increases the risk of nephrotoxicity from tenofovir disoproxil fumarate (TDF).

 - Genetic factors that predispose patients to abacavir (ABC) hypersensitivity reaction,6,7 EFV neuropsychiatric toxicity and QTc prolongation,8,9 and atazanavir (ATV)-associated hyperbilirubinemia.10

 Switching from an effective ARV regimen (or agent) to a new regimen (or agent) must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
 The fundamental principle of regimen switching is to maintain viral suppression.
-When selecting a new agent or regimen, providers should be aware that resistance mutations, regardless of when the mutations were identified by genotypic resistance testing, are archived in HIV reservoirs.
+When selecting a new agent or regimen, providers should be aware that resistance mutations are archived in HIV reservoirs, regardless of when the mutations were identified by genotypic resistance testing.
 Even if resistance mutations are absent from subsequent resistance test results, they may reappear under selective drug pressure.
 It is critical that providers review the following information before implementing any treatment switch:

 - The patient’s medical and complete ARV history, including prior virologic responses to ART;